-- 1 Absence of valid IAPP Certificate and where relevant EIAPP Certificates and Technical Files. - A marine diesel engine, with a power output of more than 130 kW, which is installed on board a ship constructed on or after 1 January 2000, or a marine diesel engine having undergone a major conversion on or after 1 January 2000, which does not comply with the NO_x Technical Code 2008. - 3 The sulphur content of any fuel oil used on board ships exceeds the following limits: - .1 4.5% m/m prior to 1 January 2012; - .2 3.5% m/m on and after 1 January 2012; and - .3 0.5% m/m on and after 1 January 2020. - The sulphur content of any fuel used on board exceeds the following limits while operating within a SO_x emission control area: - .1 1.0% m/m on and after 1 July 2010; and - .2 0.1% m/m on and after 1 January 2015, respectively, as per the amendments adopted by resolution MEPC.176(58).

-- An incinerator installed on board the ship on or after 1 January 2000 does not comply with requirements contained in appendix IV to the Annex, or the standard specifications for shipboard incinerators developed by the Organization (resolutions MEPC.76(40) and MEPC.93(45)). - The master or crew are not familiar with essential procedures regarding the operation of air pollution prevention equipment.
+- Absence of valid IAPP Certificate and where relevant EIAPP Certificates and Technical Files. - A marine diesel engine, with a power output of more than 130 kW, which is installed on board a ship constructed on or after 1 January 2000, or a marine diesel engine having undergone a major conversion on or after 1 January 2000, which does not comply with the NOX Technical Code 2008. - 3 The sulphur content of any fuel oil used on board ships exceeds the following limits: - .1 3.5% m/m on and after 1 January 2012; and - .2 0.5% m/m on and after 1 January 2020. - The sulphur content of any fuel used on board exceeds 0.1% m/m on and after 1 January 2015 while operating within a $SO_X$ emission control area, and respectively, as per the provisions of regulation 14. - An incinerator installed on board the ship on or after 1 January 2000 does not comply with requirements contained in appendix IV to the Annex, or the standard specifications for shipboard incinerators developed by the Organization (resolution MEPC.244(66)). - Ship's personnel are not familiar with essential procedures regarding the operation of air pollution prevention equipment. - 7 Absence of valid IEEC (International Energy Efficiency Certificate). - Absence of Ship Energy Efficiency Management Plan (SEEMP) specific for the ship (this may form part of the ship's Safety Management System (SMS)).